Jeanne Quinault: Société du bout du banc

 She continued to see Caylus in the 1730s, and in the 1740s they became co-hosts of the first incarnation of the informal salon called the Bout-du-Banc".
 Françoise de Graffigny arrived in Paris just before the actress retired, and they soon became close friends.
 Her letters to her friend back in Lorraine, François-Antoine Devaux, give an unusually detailed account of the Bout-du-Banc's activities.
 Regulars included the poet Moncrif, the novelist Claude Crébillon, the novelist and historian Charles Pinot Duclos, and the financier philosophe Claude Adrien Helvétius.
 The fare was simple but good, and they entertained themselves by singing, acting skits, reading works in progress, and collaborating on anthologies of facéties, parodies of popular genres.

-The first Bout-du-Banc ended in the late 1740s, in part because of dissension among the group, and in part because Jeanne-Françoise Quinault was distracted by the need to take care of the children of her oldest brother, who died in 1745.
+The first Bout-du-Banc ended in the late 1740s, in part because of dissension among the group, and in part because Jeanne-Françoise Quinault was distracted by the need to take care of the children of her oldest brother, who had died in 1745.
 For the next few years she was closer than ever to Françoise de Graffigny, advising her on Cénie and helping to bring about the marriage of her ward, Anne-Catherine de Ligniville, to Helvétius.

 By August 1752, the Bout-du-Banc was convening regularly again, with some new members like the playwright and songwriter Charles Collé and Charles-Just de Beauvau, a prince from Lorraine.
 The most famous episode in the history of the Bout-du-Banc took place in 1754, when Duclos brought Jean-Jacques Rousseau to a dinner.
 Rousseau mentions the incident briefly in his Confessions, citing the invitation as proof of Duclos's continued friendship when others were abandoning him, and saying that he was cordially welcomed.
 Later, however, the scene was fictionalized, mainly by Diderot, as a debate between the anti-religious regular guests and the unexpectedly pious newcomer; and while the novel was never published, a nineteenth-century editor found the manuscript, replaced the fictional names with real ones, changed the title from Histoire de Mme de Montbrillant to Mémoires de Mme d'Épinay, and published it in 1818.

 For decades, this work, now called "pseudo-Memoirs of Mme d'Épinay", was regarded as authentic, and because of it the Bout-du-Banc was thought to be a den of Encyclopédistes and a hotbed of Enlightenment philosophy and its hostess a shameless freethinker.

 In reality, Jeanne Quinault was careful to conceal her views, whatever they were, on religion and politics.
 She observed strict proprieties in her conduct, and seemed rather prudish at times to Françoise de Graffigny.
 She was received by the nobility, and raised her wards to make marriages answering to the ideal of respectability of the time.

 In 1758, she moved from her Paris apartment to the more rural Saint-Germain-en-Laye, where she lived quietly and corresponded with friends, until failing health led her to return to the city in 1778.
+She died on 18 January 1783.